FederAndInk/InfiniTime/doc/CalendarEventService.md

 <img src="ui/timeline_app.gif" width="313"/>

-The timeline application is accessible directly by swiping to the right from the main clock screen.
+The timeline application is accessible directly by swiping left from the main clock screen.
 The UI contains pages of 2 events in cards.
 Arrows are used to denote if there is a page up or downward.

 The first line contains the event's title, the second the location and the last is for the start time with the duration in parentheses.
+For events starting soon(<6h), a relative starting time is shown and for ongoing events the relative end time is shown.
-The date is shown before the event card, if the event is starting today or tomorrow it is shown.
+The date — with the weekday and month names — is shown before the event card, if the event is starting today or tomorrow it is shown.
+The event card — with the calendar color as its background — can be clicked to show the description and a most complete title and location.

-Before the UI is loaded, past events are cleaned up (they also get cleaned up on [add event characteristic write](#add-event-write-uuid-00050001-78fc-48fe-8e23-433b3a1942d0) ).
+Before the UI is loaded, past events are cleaned up (they also get cleaned up on [add event characteristic (write)](#add-event-write-uuid-00050001-78fc-48fe-8e23-433b3a1942d0) ).

 ## Areas for improvement